ostis-ai/sc-machine/docs/sc-memory/api/cpp/extended/permissions_api.md

 This example shows that all users from `concept_users_class_1` can view the entire knowledge base besides the structure describing users from `concept_users_class_2`.

-### How to specify permissions to structures that are not exist during KB build?
+### **How to specify permissions to structures that are not described in knowledge base sources?**

+You can generate and update structures in knowledge base while system is running.
+You can also generate and modify permissions to structures in knowledge base while system is running.
+To do this, you should use all available API methods.